socketry/nio4r/README.md

 Instead, nio4r is the sort of thing you might write a library like that on top of. nio4r provides a minimal API such that individual Ruby implementers may choose to produce optimized versions for their platform, without having to maintain a large codebase.

-As of the time of writing, the current implementation is a little over 100 lines of code for both the pure Ruby and JRuby backends.
-The native extension uses approximately 500 lines of C code.
+As of the time of writing, the current implementation is
+* ~200 lines of Ruby code
+* ~700 lines of "custom" C code (not counting libev)
+* ~400 lines of Java code

 nio4r is also not a replacement for Kinder Gentler IO (KGIO), a set of advanced Ruby IO APIs.
 At some point in the future nio4r might provide a